lizardzhou/Dyssol/source/materials.rst

 Correlation search
 """"""""""""""""""

-The algorithm for calculating TPD properties is shown as follows.
+The algorithm for calculating :abbr:`TPD (Temperature- and/or pressure-dependent)` properties is shown as follows.

 .. image:: ./pics/material/correlation.png
    :width: 600px
    :alt: screen
    :align: center

-It consists of 3 steps:
+For each T or P range (given in the literature), it consists of 3 steps:

-	1. Find the first correlation with T & P within

-		Calculate value according to the function
+	1. Find the correlation with T & P within the first T or P-range.
+Calculate value according to the correlation function for this range.

-	2. Find the first correlation with only T within

-		Calculate value according to the function
+	2. Find the correlation with only T within the first T or P-range.
+Calculate value according to the correlation function for this range.

-	3. Find the nearest correlation, taking only T into account

-		Perform nearest neighbour extrapolation
+	3. Find the nearest correlation, taking only T into account.
+Perform nearest neighbour extrapolation.

 |

 Correlation functions
 """""""""""""""""""""

 The correlation functions :math:`y = f(T,P)` in Dyssol are listed below.
 The letters :math:`a ... f` are constants.
+For different temperatur and pressure ranges, different functions should be applied.

 - Constant: